arcus/education_modules/reproducibility/reproducibility.md

 * How processes and procedures are stored and kept up to date
 * Who has access to what assets and when that access expires

-Importantly, NIH has begun requiring more rigorous data sharing & management plans for all grants starting in January 2023.
+Importantly, NIH has begun requiring more rigorous data sharing & management plans for all grants.
+This requirement went into effect in January 2023.
 Data management planning is now a critical skill for grant writing.

 **Metadata** is, in its simplest definition, data about data.
 Some examples of metadata might include: